MicrosoftDocs/power-automate-docs/articles/process-mining-sap-erp.md

 - Client code
 - Company codes

 The **MQuery Logic** template defines and extracts data from SAP.
-If the data isn't complete, or you're interested in making changes to the logic, go to the process details page, select **SetUp** <!--Where is this?--> and reparse RFC.
+If the data isn't complete, or you're interested in making changes to the logic, go to the process details page, select **SetUp** and reparse RFC.

 ## Known issues and limitations